-Mr. Lee Jun Linn is the Executive Director and was promoted to the Chief Operating Officer of the Company on 21 October 2020.
-He was appointed to the Board on 20 November 2014 and was last re-elected on 24 October 2018.
+Mr. Lee Jun Linn is the Executive Director and Chief Operating Officer of the Company.
+He was appointed to the Board on 20 November 2014 and was last re-elected on 29 October 2021.

 He is responsible for directing and management of the Group's sales, marketing and distribution platforms, and focuses on formulating the Group's marketing strategies and broadening its distribution network.